MichelleAppel/Automark-for-Rekordbox/README.md

 -   "beats": The number of beats relative to the drop (e.g., -32 for 32 beats before the drop)
 -   "num": The cue number (0-7 for hot cues, -1 for memory cues)

-Note that the cue points are added before the drop and must be manually selected in Rekordbox.
+Note that the cue points are added before the drop, which must be manually selected in Rekordbox.
 The script only adds cue points when there is already a drop marker set, and the tempo and location of the drop marker must be correct before running the script.

 ## Workflow